Anderson-Lab/anderson-lab.github.io/data_301_2019_fall/schedule.md

 Final exam period December 9-13

 Final exam time period is Dec 10 from 10:10am – 1:00pm.
 This time will be used for exam 3.

+Final project is due in full on Dec 10.